avalon60/OraTAPI/README.md

 If `~/OraTAPI/active_config` does not yet exist, OraTAPI stops with setup guidance.
 If no profiles exist yet, it tells you to run `quick_config`.
 If profile directories already exist, it tells you to activate one with `profile_mgr`.

 The profile model allows you to maintain multiple named OraTAPI configurations side by side.
 For example, you might keep one profile for basic generation, one for Liquibase-enabled output, and one for logger-based templates.
 Profiles can also be used to support different project requirements, where each project needs its own configuration, template customisations, and control-file settings.
 Switching profiles updates only `~/OraTAPI/active_config`; it does not copy files or rely on symbolic links.

+Each profile may also contain two optional metadata files at the profile root:

+- `purpose.md`: A one-line description of the profile's intended purpose.
+- `created_version.md`: The OraTAPI version recorded when the profile was created, bootstrapped, or migrated.

+These values are shown by `profile_mgr --list` and `profile_mgr --show-active`.
+If either metadata file is missing, the value is reported as `Unknown`.

 ## Installation